Hi! I’m Jess…

 I have also mentored with Gretchen Hickmott in High Sense Perception training.
 Through this mentorship, I learned: how to receive and interpret messages from Spirit; how to open, receive, and engage in Akashic Records; and how to utilize astrology for greater healing.
 This work enables me to be more in tune with my own meditation practice, as well as deepen my understanding of the energies of the universe.

 I’m enrolled for the University of Denver’s Master of Social Work program in Denver, CO beginning in Fall 2023.
 I offer nothing but sincere gratitude to the therapists that I have been fortunate enough to work with (and continue to work with) in my life.
 With this program, I hope to further advance my studies on how inherited trauma shows up within the body and how yoga, somatics, and psychotherapy can shape how we show up in the world with our various traumas.

-Drawn to a vinyasa practice filled with a heart-centered intention, I love sharing the ancient practice of yoga with yogis of all skill-levels.
+Drawn to a vinyasa practice filled with a heart-centered intention, I love sharing the ancient practice of yoga with people of all skill-levels.
 My classes are Bhakti in nature: dynamic vinyasa with yogic philosophy, mantra, and meditation infused throughout.
 I encourage students to embrace both the physical practice of yoga and the unlimited mental benefits of the art.
 Although I specialize in vinyasa, I also teach beginners and restorative classes.